kailasspawar/react-redux-node-mobile-store/README.md

 you should have mysql, react, node js installed.

+Run "npm run node" after that run "npm run react" and then run "npm run dev" to start both react-app and node express server....

+After that:-

 you first need to register and then login in order to access the store...